ron4fun/ByteSizeCPP/README.md

 	> ByteSize Parse(string s);

-Throws the `FormatException` if input string is incorrectly formated.
+Throws the `FormatException` if input string is incorrectly formatted.

 	> bool TryParse(string s, ByteSize &bs)

-Returns false if input string is incorrectly formated and true if good and stores the newly created ByteSize object in `bs`, which is passed by reference to the function.
+Returns false if input string is incorrectly formatted and true if good and stores the newly created ByteSize object in `bs`, which is passed by reference to the function.